acea3/acea3/README.md

 <h2>Hey, I'm Ace ♠️</h2>

-<h3>Computer Science Student</h3>

-👨‍💻 Currently working on a user-friendly, interactive web page for a basketball training service.<br>
+👨‍💻 I'm working on a user-friendly, interactive web page for a basketball training service.<br>
-🌱 Focusing on HTML, CSS, JavaScript, and React.<br>
+🌱 I'm currently learning HTML, CSS, JavaScript, and the basics of React.<br>
-⚡ I like to play basketball and listen to music.
+⚡ I enjoy playing basketball and listening to music.

 <!--
 **acea3/acea3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.